OjeWilliams/PGEXERCISES/codes/Aggregation.md

 \
-19.Produce a list of the total number of slots booked per facility.
-For now, just produce an output table consisting of facility id and slots, sorted by facility id.
+19.Produce a list of members (including guests), along with the number of hours they've booked in facilities, rounded to the nearest ten hours.
+Rank them by this rounded figure, producing output of first name, surname, rounded hours, rank.
+Sort by rank, surname, and first name.
 ```

 ```